magik-sword/Computer-Vision/README.md

 ### Training

-After the initial baseline model is trained and created, all datasets were normalized, resized, and converted to grayscale.
+After training the initial baseline model, all datasets were normalized, resized, and converted to grayscale.
 Data augmentation was applied only to the training set.
-Several safeguards were implemented to prevent overfitting in the augmented models: EarlyStopping, dropout layers, L2 Regularization, and class weights.
+Several safeguards were implemented to prevent overfitting in the augmented models: Earlystopping, dropout layers, L2 regularization, and class weights.
 Unfortunately, overfitting still occurred to some extent in all of the models.
-The models were compared using training vs validation recall/loss graphs and ROC-AUC curves.
+The models were evaluated using training vs validation recall/loss graphs and ROC-AUC curves.

 ### Performance Comparison

 ![image](https://github.com/user-attachments/assets/ec8b755b-695a-4132-a80c-ffb8a7938aca)

-Highly unstable and performs poorly.
-Expected given this is just a baseline.
+The baseline model performed poorly and showed high instability, as expected.

 ![image](https://github.com/user-attachments/assets/006b767b-da15-43b3-a9e6-42613b3d569d)